 Rationale: CMS offered informal guidance to the division on December 5th, requesting the division include a waivable item for consideration of a 1332 Innovation waiver.
-The division requests to waive a provision of Section 1301 (a) as there are not any CO-OPs in the state, nor are there likely to be any in the foreseeable future.
+The division requests to waive a provision of Section 1301 (a) as there are not any CO-OPs in the state, nor are there likely to be any in the foresemble fattire.
 Waiver of Section 1301 (a) will not require an additional actuarial or economic study.
-In essence, waiving this provision of Section 1301(a) will not have any impact on the Alaska individual or small group markets.
-Alaska's hope is that this addendum will expedite the federal review process.
+In estense, values compression of Section, 180(h) yill not have any impact on the Alaska individual or small group markets.
+Alasla's nop as that this yiele during will expedite the federal review process.